LeudiX/simple-hospital-on-call-management-system/Readme.md

 -*DONE*Add picture to users profile
--Add service stats on main page (Number of doctors, patients attended, doctors team ) -Check Vital Signs validation when creating a new consultation by doctor -Add profile access to admin on system management -*WORKING*Add consultations management on admin session with sorting, pagination and filtering -Consider implementing a more robust file management strategy, like checking file types and sizes, to ensure that application handles image uploads securely and efficiently
+-Add service stats on main page (Number of doctors, patients attended, doctors team ) -Check Vital Signs validation when creating a new consultation by doctor -Check consultations inconsistencies with users deleted in system -Add profile access to admin on system management -*WORKING*Add consultations management on admin session with sorting, pagination and filtering -Consider implementing a more robust file management strategy, like checking file types and sizes, to ensure that application handles image uploads securely and efficiently